syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 # Getting Started

-This section provides a quick overview for working with [SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid.html) for **Xamarin.Forms**, **Xamarin.Android** and **Xamarin.iOS**.
-You will walk through the entire process of creating a real world [SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid.html).
+This section provides a quick overview for working with SfDataGrid for **Xamarin.Forms**.
+You will walk through the entire process of creating a real world SfDataGrid.

 ## Assembly deployment